Account

 It charges at 2A (slower than the XROS 5's 3A) and takes about 50-60 minutes for a full charge.
 But you're charging less often, so it balances out.
 It has a 0.96-inch colour screen, the same COREX 3.0 pods, and Vaporesso added puff tracking with daily and weekly charts if you're trying to keep an eye on your usage.

-The Pro 2 sits above the XROS 5 in the range.
+The Pro 2 is positioned above the XROS 5 in the range.
 If you don't want to think about charging for a full day or more, it's the one to look at.
 If the XROS 5's battery gets you through the day comfortably, save yourself the difference.

 Which Should You Buy?

 Upgrading from XROS 4?
 If the battery annoys you, the XROS 5 fixes it.
-If the XROS 4 does the job and you want better flavour, just buy COREX 3.0 pods for it and save the money.
+If the XROS 4 does the job and you want better flavour, just pick up COREX 3.0 pods for it and save the money.

 First refillable pod kit?
-Go straight for the XROS 5.
+The XROS 5 is the smarter starting point.
 Better battery, better pods in the box, the screen is useful, and it'll age better.
-The XROS 4 is still a solid kit if you find it on sale, but the 5 is the smarter starting point.
+The XROS 4 is still a solid kit if you find it on sale.

 Want maximum battery?
 XROS Pro 2.
 Nothing else in this form factor matches 2000mAh at 65g.